shortnamesalex/unity-puppetcomboVHS/README.md

 # unity-vhsglitch

+puppet combo uses a modified version of staffantan's vhs shader. i think its neat if i could recreate that.

+# original readme

 glitched VHS post-processing shader for Unity3D

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.